-Unless you’re pixel peeper (shame on you!), there’s not much in terms of chromatic aberration that you need to lose sleep over with the Tamron 35mm f2.8 Di III OSD M1:2 (Model F053).
-The BBAR (Broad-Band Anti-Reflection) coating helps to minimize flares, although they can still be visible if the sun happens to be within your frame.
+Unless you’re pixel peeper (shame on you!), there’s not much in terms of chromatic aberration that you will lose sleep over with the Tamron 35mm f2.8 Di III OSD M1:2 (Model F053).
+The BBAR (Broad-Band Anti-Reflection) coating helps minimize flares, although they can still be visible if the sun is within your frame.
 We’d be remiss if we didn’t mention the slight vignetting when shooting wide open.
 Minimal fringing can also occur when photographing brightly lit objects or backlit scenes.
-Both are honestly negligible, though, and can be easily mitigated during post-production.
+Both are honestly negligible, and can be easily mitigated during post-production.

 The colors rendered by the Tamron 35mm f2.8 Di III OSD M1:2 (Model F053) are accurate and vivid without being overly saturated.
 Under certain lighting conditions, the colors produced by the Tamron 35mm f2.8 can be downright painterly.
 Landscape and portrait photographers alike will appreciate the Tamron 35mm f2.8’s ability to accurately capture their subjects.

-Sharpness is perhaps the one area that the Tamron 35mm f2.8 Di III OSD M1:2 (Model F053) truly punches above its weight.
-In focused areas appear razor-sharp throughout almost the entire frame even when shooting wide open.
-There is some slight corner softness when shooting wide open, but far from distracting and goes away when stopped down by one or two stops.
-We’ve used much more expensive lenses that don’t come anywhere close to as sharp as the Tamron 35mm f2.8 is.
-If your images don’t turn out to be tact sharp, then your focus was probably off.
+Sharpness is perhaps the one area where the Tamron 35mm f2.8 Di III OSD M1:2 (Model F053) truly punches above its weight.
+In-focus areas appear razor-sharp throughout almost the entire frame, even when shooting wide open.
+There is some slight corner softness when shooting wide open, but it’s far from distracting and goes away when stopped down one or two stops.
+We’ve used much more expensive lenses that don’t come anywhere close to being as sharp as the Tamron 35mm f2.8 is.
+If your images don’t turn out to be tack sharp, then your focus was probably off.

 Extra Image Samples